-During the quarter ended March 31, 2011, the Company determined that the fair value of the underlying collateral securing four impaired loans with an aggregate carrying value of \$27.6 million was less than the net carrying value of the loans, resulting in a \$1.6 million provision for loan losses for the three months ended March 31, 2011.
-In addition, during the quarter, the Company received a cash recovery of \$0.2 million related to a fully reserved loan as well as a \$0.8 million recovery of reserve related to a loan that was modified in the subsequent quarter.
-These recoveries were recorded in provision for loan losses on the Statement of Operations.
-The effect of the recoveries resulted in a provision for loan losses, net of recoveries, of \$0.5 million for the three months ended March 31, 2011.
-The \$1.6 million of loan loss reserves recorded during the three months ended March 31, 2011 was attributable to loans on which the Company had previously recorded reserves.
-The Company recorded a \$25.0 million provision for loan losses for the three months ended March 31, 2010 when it performed an evaluation of its loan portfolio and determined that the fair value of the underlying collateral securing ten impaired loans with an aggregate carrying value of \$150.0 million was less than the net carrying value of the loans.
+During the three months ended September 30, 2011, the Company determined that the fair value of the underlying collateral securing two impaired loans with an aggregate carrying value of \$38.6 million was less than the net carrying value of the loans, resulting in an \$11.5 million provision for loan losses.
+During the nine months ended September 30, 2011, the Company determined that the fair value of the underlying collateral securing seven impaired loans with an aggregate carrying value of \$67.7 million was less than the net carrying value of the loans, resulting in a \$24.4 million provision for loan losses.
+In addition, during the three and nine months ended September 30, 2011, the Company recorded \$1.3 million and \$6.1 million, respectively, of net recoveries of previously recorded loan loss reserves.
+These recoveries were recorded in provision for loan losses on the Consolidated Statement of Operations.
+The effect of the recoveries resulted in a provision for loan losses, net of recoveries, of \$10.2 million and \$18.3 million for the three and nine months ended September 30, 2011, respectively.
+Of the \$11.5 million and \$24.4 million of loan loss reserves recorded during the three and nine months ended September 30, 2011, \$5.0 million and \$17.9 million, respectively, was attributable to loans on which the Company had previously recorded reserves, while \$6.5 million of reserves related to another loan in the Company's portfolio.
+The Company recorded a \$15.2 million and \$65.8 million provision for loan losses for the three and nine months ended September 30, 2010, respectively, when it performed an evaluation of its loan portfolio and determined that the fair value of the underlying collateral securing 11 and 21 impaired loans, respectively, with an aggregate carrying value of \$188.3 million and \$340.6 million, respectively, were less than the net carrying value of the loans.
+In addition, the Company recorded \$3.8 million in net recoveries of previously recorded loan loss reserves related to two of the Company's assets during the third quarter of 2010.
+Of the \$3.8 million in recoveries, \$3.5 million was related to one asset in which the property was sold and the Company provided financing to the new operator, and as a result of this restructuring, the Company recorded a net recovery of \$3.5 million.
+The Company also recorded a recovery of \$0.8 million received in the second quarter of 2010 for a fully reserved loan.
+The effect of these recoveries resulted in a provision for loan losses, net of recoveries, of \$11.3 million and \$61.2 million for the three and nine months ended September 30, 2010, respectively.
 There were no loans for which the value of the collateral securing the loan was less than the carrying value of the loan for which the Company had not recorded a provision for loan loss.

-At March 31, 2011, the Company had a total of 27 loans with an aggregate carrying value, before reserves, of \$382.1 million for which impairment reserves have been recorded.
+At September 30, 2011, the Company had a total of 23 loans with an aggregate carrying value, before reserves, of \$291.9 million for which impairment reserves have been recorded.
 At December 31, 2010, the Company had a total of 30 loans with an aggregate carrying value, before reserves, of \$530.6 million for which impairment reserves have been recorded.